A campaign to support a national leader in workforce development

-Towards Employment helps people overcome poverty, justice system involvement and other challenges in their lives to gain the skills and experience needed to connect to a family sustaining career.
-Our evidence based, employer-driven training and holistic support, coaching and mentorship combine to lift people out of poverty and towards self-sufficiency.
+Towards Employment helps people overcome lack of opportunity, justice system involvement and other challenges to gain the skills and experience needed to advance towards a family-sustaining career.
+Our pathway of evidence-based, employer-driven training, and holistic support, coaching and mentorship, called WorkAdvance, helps people rise out of poverty and achieve economic mobility.

 What are the challenges we address?

-It's 2021 and the MIT Living Wage Calculator figures a living wage for a household comprised of one adult and one child in Cuyahoga County is 237% higher than minimum wage.
-In 2021 the minimum wage in the state of Ohio is $8.80 per hour.
+The most recent MIT Living Wage Calculator figured a living wage for a household comprised of one adult and one child in Cuyahoga County was 237% higher than minimum wage.
+In 2023, with a rise in the minimum wage in the state of Ohio to $10.10 per hour, those wages still only reach less than 50% of a living wage.

 What makes our solutions special?

-We are reaching out to people who have supported Towards Employment to share the success of the WorkAdvance model, which will help 3,500 low-income Clevelanders over the next three years.
+We are reaching out to people who have supported Towards Employment to share the success of the WorkAdvance model, which will help thousands of low-income Clevelanders over the next three years.

 We project the return on investment to be that graduates will earn more than $21 million in above-minimum average wages over the next 3 years.